dpark01/VEME_metagenomics/README.md

 Kraken is a taxonomic sequence classifier that assigns taxonomic labels to DNA sequences.
 Kraken examines the k-mers within a query sequence and uses the information within those k-mers to query a database.
 That database maps k-mers to the lowest common ancestor (LCA) of all genomes known to contain a given k-mer.

-To get a full list of options, use kraken2 --help.
+To get a full list of options, use `kraken2 --help`.

 #### Standard Kraken Output Format
-* --use-names replaces the taxonomy ID column with the scientific name and the taxonomy ID in parenthesis (e.g., "Bacteria (taxid 2)").
+* `--use-names` replaces the taxonomy ID column with the scientific name and the taxonomy ID in parenthesis (e.g., "Bacteria (taxid 2)").
-* --report option writes out the sample report in tab-delimited format
+* `--report` option writes out the sample report in tab-delimited format

 Kraken 2's output contains:
 1. "C"/"U": a one letter code indicating that the sequence was either classified or unclassified.
 A rank code, indicating (U)nclassified, (R)oot, (D)omain, (K)ingdom, (P)hylum, (C)lass, (O)rder, (F)amily, (G)enus, or (S)pecies.